Teaching & Learning

 Earn credit for

-Please check back for new testing dates.
+Please check back for testing dates in the 2017-2018 school year

 **Students must read, write, speak and understand the target language at the Novice Mid level or above to earn credit.
 Partial credit is not available for speaking only.